hapostgres/pg_auto_failover/docs/fault-tolerance.rst

 pg_auto_failover Fault Tolerance
 ================================

-At the heart of the pg_auto_failover implemetation is a State Machine.
+At the heart of the pg_auto_failover implementation is a State Machine.
 The state machine is driven by the monitor, and its transitions are implemented in the keeper service, which then reports success to the monitor.